Google Search Console is a free tool that allows you to see reports on how your site is being indexed and performing in Google Search properties.

 Let me clarify here.

-Google search console is a kind of tool which shows you how Google search engine sees your site and measures how it’s performing and finds technical issues.
+Google search console is a kind of Free tool for webmasters which shows you how Google search engine sees your site and measures how it’s performing and finds technical issues.

 While Google Analytics shows you how many users are coming to your site and how they’re spending their time.